 Dr. Kevin Pitts is beginning his 13th year with China Spring ISD and his 23rd year as a public educator.
 Prior to being named Deputy Superintendent, Dr. Pitts served China Spring as a biology teacher, coach, assistant principal, and Principal of CSHS.
 His previous experience includes teaching and coaching positions at Cibolo Steele HS, Mansfield HS, Duncanville HS, and Galena Park HS.

 Dr. Pitts is a Waco native and a member of the 1990 graduating class of Connally ISD.
 Kevin received a B.S. from Texas State University in San Marcos and a M.Ed. and Ed.D. from Lamar University in Beaumont.

 Kevin has been married to Jennifer for 21 years and they have two children; Jaxson (18) and Jordan (15).
 Dr. Pitts spends his time away from work relaxing with family and friends, playing golf and attending his children’s extracurricular activities.

-Jennifer Crook is the Executive Director of Curriculum and Instruction.
+Jennifer Crook is the Assistant Superintendent of Curriculum, Instruction, and Assessment.
 She began teaching at China Spring in 1997.
 She has served the district in many capacities.
 She has been a LIFE Skills teacher, a third grade teacher, and a second grade teacher.
 She has also served in the roles of high school counselor and intermediate assistant principal.
 Before coming to China Spring ISD Mrs. Crook taught resource math at Connally Middle School.